rladigital/rla-static-site/src/pages/news/10-questions-with…-andy-orritt.md

 **What industry trend or technology are you most excited about?**

 Being studio based, it would have to be the ever-evolving tools we have, things like Cinema 4D and Adobe XD.
-We’re able to render 3D environments or prototype an entire site or application, with functionality, for approval and then into build or design really efficiently.
+We’re able to render 3D environments or prototype an entire site or application, with functionality, for approval and get them into build or design really efficiently.

 **What’s your best memory from RLA so far?**